-Nickel foam (NF) – polytetrafluoroethylene (PTFE) interpenetrating phase composites (IPCs) were prepared by vacuum-assisted emulsion impregnation and free sintering.
-The effects of the pores per inch (PPI) of NF on the microstructure, mechanical properties, thermal conductivity and tribological properties were investigated.
+Nickel foam (NF)–polytetrafluoroethylene (PTFE) interpenetrating phase composites (IPCs) were prepared via vacuum-assisted emulsion impregnation and free sintering.
+The effects of the pores per inch (PPI) of the NFs on the microstructure, mechanical properties, thermal conductivity, and tribological properties were investigated.
 The results indicated that the incorporation of a three-dimensional Ni skeleton inhibited heat accumulation at the friction interface, and the thermal conductivity and wear resistance of the composite significantly improved with increasing PPI.
-Compared with that of the PTFE matrix, the thermal conductivity of the 80 PPI NF-PTFE IPCs improved by ~ 394%, and the wear rate decreased by up to ~ 66%.
+Compared with those of the PTFE matrix, the thermal conductivity of the 80 PPI NF–PTFE IPCs improved by ~394% and the wear rate decreased by up to ~66%.

 Publications